 Wheelchair available upon request

-Wheelchairs are available in the DuPage County Courthouse by request.
-If you need this service please contact the DuPage County Courthouse Security Desk at 1-630-407-2014.
+Wheelchairs are available in the DuPage County Courthouse on a first come, first serve basis.
+If you have questions please contact the DuPage County Courthouse Security Desk at 1-630-407-2014.